Biochemistry & Pharmacology Honours 2022 Information Session

 “A very rewarding and enjoyable experience!”

 Worried about the impacts of COVID-19?
-The 2020 mid-year coursework survey returned a rating of 4.4/5
+On site research in our department has continued throughout the pandemic.
+The 2021 mid-year survey returned a rating of 4.4/5

 Projects at External Institutes